cisagov/ScubaGear/baselines/powerbi.md

 However, if developers have an approved need to leverage this feature, an exception to the policy can be investigated.

 ### Policies
 #### MS.POWERBI.5.1v1
 ResourceKey Authentication SHOULD be blocked unless a specific use case (e.g., streaming and/or PUSH datasets) merits its use. <!--- remove the examples in the policy statement? -->

-- _Rationale:_ By allowing resource keys someone can move data without AAD OAuth bearer token, causing possibly malicious or junk data to be stored.
+- _Rationale:_ By allowing resource keys someone can move data without Azure AD OAuth bearer token, causing possibly malicious or junk data to be stored.
 By disabling this, there is less risk an unauthorized individual will make changes.
 - _Last modified:_ June 2023

 ### Resources